Cristianasp/cristianasp.github.io/psalms-with-RAG.md

   ```

-This is the link to [MongoDB RAG with vector search documentation](https://www.mongodb.com/pt-br/docs/atlas/atlas-vector-search/rag), and BTW there is a cool diagram about RAG:
+Here is the link to [MongoDB RAG with vector search documentation](https://www.mongodb.com/pt-br/docs/atlas/atlas-vector-search/rag), and by the way, there is a cool diagram about RAG:

 ![](https://www.mongodb.com/pt-br/docs/atlas/images/rag-flowchart.svg)

 ## The flow for retrieval and generation

-The psalm counselor answers user's question if there is a psalm related to the question.
-If the question is not related to any psalm, it replies with a general answer, known as a "fallback answer".
+The Psalm Counselor answers user's question if there is a psalm related to the question.
+If the user's question is not related to any psalm, it replies with a general answer, known as a "fallback answer".

 The goal is to restrain answers to the specific domain, in this case, to psalms.

-The strategy is: after querying the user's question (the embedded version, of course) to the vector database, if the query returns a low match score, the psalm counselor would fallback to a general answer.
+The strategy is: after querying the user's question (the embedded version, of course) to the vector database, if the query returns a low match score, the Psalm Counselor would fallback to a general answer.
 Deciding what is the minimum score is key to a successful counselor.
 I set it to 0.48

-This is also good for not consuming the free tier usage of Gemini with inappropriate questions.
+This strategy is good for not consuming Gemini's API with inappropriate or irrelevant questions.

-Next is prompting the Gemini LLM using the related psalm.
+Next step is prompting the Gemini LLM using the related psalm.

 Prompting is 20% inspiration and 80% expiration.
-Had to try several strategies and test to end up with a good instruction to Gemini.
+Had to try several strategies and test them to find a good instruction to Gemini.
 Special attention to prompt injection, people can be so creative!

 Backend was ready and working.
 The tech stuff:
 - fastapi